seejohnrun/succeed/README.md

-# Success
+# Succeed

-Success is a service for incrementing integers
+Succeed is a service for incrementing integers

 ## Configuration